Welsh-language Wales Book of the Year Short list 2022

 It’s clear that something is very wrong in the workhouse, but who is to blame?
 Will Magi the rebel succeed in saving her friends and solving the dark secret of Gwag y Nos?

 This is her story…

 Originally from Pwllheli, but now settled in Cardiff, Sioned Wyn Roberts has worked in children’s broadcasting for over twenty years.
-She is currently the Children’s Content Commissioner at S4C and holds editorial responsibility over Cyw and Stwnsh.
+Until recently, she was the Children’s Content Commissioner at S4C where she held editorial responsibility over Cyw and Stwnsh.
 Prior to that, she produced children’s programmes with the BBC.
 Sioned was selected as one of the authors for the Literature Wales and Welsh Books Council course (Tŷ Newydd February 2019).
 It was here that she developed the idea for this series of books.
+Gwag y Nos won the Tir na n-Og 2022 award in the Primary category.
 Sioned believes that creating quality content in the Welsh language that sparks the imaginations of children and aids in language acquisition is essential.

 Five honest, powerful and candid novels from some of our foremost young writers.
 Y Pump embraces the complexities of five friends in Year 11 of Ysgol Gyfun Llwyd – Tim, Tami, Aniq, Robyn and Cat.
 The five novels follow this group of friends as they discover the power their otherness has when they come together as a community.

 Tim – Elgan Rhys and Tomos Jones (co-authors of the first novel in the series)

 Elgan Rhys was raised in Pwllheli and has lived in Cardiff for a decade.
 He mainly works in theatre as an author (Woof), performer (Chwarae) and director (Llyfr Glas Nebo).
 His role as an author, creative director, and editor of Y Pump is his first publishing project.